-Are you looking for driver-guide to take you from Prague to Berlin or from Berlin to Prague?
+Are you looking for a driving guide or driver to take you from Prague to Berlin or from Berlin to Prague?
 Choose your own pace and make the most out of your journey by hiring one of our professional English speaking driver-guides who are holders of the official guide license.
 Along the way, you can stop at places of interest and explore captivating sights.
 Driver-guide service – with one person as the driver and guide – is the most economical way to discover new places.
 Don’t wait hours at the airport or train station.
 Enjoy your sightseeing and lunch at the most beautiful places on your journey.

 2-hour Berlin to Dresden transfer